Winter Seminar 2023: The Doctrine of the Trinity as the Foundation for the Christian Life.

 You can learn more about Dr. McGraw and his published works via the GPTS website here.

 In partnership with our friends at the Alliance of Confessing Evangelicals, this year’s conference/course will be on the theme “God in Three Persons: The Doctrine of the Trinity as the Foundation for the Christian Life.”

 Come to the Blue Ridge mountains this winter and join Dr. McGraw as together we explore the biblical foundations for this utterly crucial and oft-misunderstood and undervalued doctrine.
 We’ll think through what the Scriptures teach regarding our Triune God and our fellowship with Him, and also examine how this doctrine has been understood by the church down through the ages.

 The conference will take place 6:00-9:00 PM on Thursday (1/19), 6:00-9:00 PM on Friday (1/20) and 9:00-5:00 PM on Saturday (1/21).

 This year’s conference and seminar will also serve our MDiv students as the required course on Discipleship and Sanctification.
 Traditionally, this course addresses the need for developing a philosophy of ministry that focuses on building followers of Christ in a church and/or parachurch ministry environment.
 This year’s course will continue to address that matter, but with a particular and special emphasis on the doctrine of the Trinity and the role such a doctrine plays in the Christian’s spiritual life and growth.
 Some attention is given to the concept of disciple-making in general.
 Additionally, this course emphasizes methodology, responsibility for personal growth in Christ, and a concern for the spiritual well-being of others.
 This involves the study of Scripture for personal nurture and the exercise of certain disciplines necessary for spiritual growth.

-Course details: Course Syllabus will be available HERE in due course.
+Course details: Course Syllabus is available HERE.

 Register for seminar HERE.